 Guy de Maupassant in “La Vie errante”, 1885.

-If you love sunbathing during the day and have fun during the night, Taormina has a lot to offer with its night clubs, pubs and restaurants.
+If you love sunbathing during the day and have fun during the night, Taormina has a lot to offer. with its night clubs, pubs and restaurants.
 From the city centre you will also easily reach the nearby beaches, first of all, the popular Isola Bella island.

 Not to be missed is The Greek Theatre, an important and historical beauty, stage of many concerts and cultural activities which can be included to any incentive program.